divio/divio-cloud-docs/reference/work-media-storage.rst

 Easy Thumbnails is the most widely-used image processing application in the Django ecosystem.

-On Divio Cloud, ``THUMBNAIL_DEFAULT_STORAGE`` for Easy Thumbnails needs to be set explicitly, even if ``DEFAULT_FILE_STORAGE`` has been set.
+On Divio, ``THUMBNAIL_DEFAULT_STORAGE`` for Easy Thumbnails needs to be set explicitly, even if ``DEFAULT_FILE_STORAGE`` has been set.

-In most projects on Divio Cloud, Django Filer is installed.
+In most projects on Divio, Django Filer is installed.
 This takes care of the ``THUMBNAIL_DEFAULT_STORAGE`` - if Django Filer is installed, you don't need to do anything else to use Easy Thumbnails correctly.